Palo Azul bark has been used for hundreds of years as a natural remedy for kidneys.

 The Function of Your Kidneys

-Your kidneys are a critical organ in your body.
-Their job is to clean your body of waste.
-That waste is combined with extra water from your blood and flushed out of your body as urine.
+Your kidneys are one of the important organs in your body.
+Their job is to clean your body from waste and to maintain body ion balance.
+That waste is the result of the normal breakdown of active muscle and from the food you eat.
+These substances combined with extra water from your blood is flushed out of your body as urine.

 Recent Medical Literature Review*